University of Technology Sydney

 Teaching and learning strategies

-Studios are practice-based and delivered face-to-face with 3 hour classes per week.
-Classes alternate in 2-week Sessions.
-Patternmaking is held in rooms 681A or 681B.
-Construction is held in the Sewing Workshop, and requires all students to be accredited to use the workshop.
+Studios are practice-based and delivered face-to-face with a 1.5 hour patternmaking class and a 1.5 hour construction class per week.
+Patternmaking is held in room 681B and construction is held in the Sewing Workshop.
+All students must be accredited to use the workshop.

 All classes require preparatory work in the form of pattern preparation, sample garment preparation, sourcing materials and notions, pre-reading or viewing, documentation and reflection on studio and workshop activities.

-The subject culminates in an individual project by each student using their own design (Fashion Cultures Undo-Reform garment).
-Students learn how to reverse engineer this garment to recreate a full pattern and finished sample garment.
-This project requires students to project manage their process, working with tutor advice and feedback to develop a professional outcome.
+The subject culminates in a project whereby the student develops a professional pattern and garment from their own design (Fashion Cultures Undo-Reform garment).
+This project requires students to project manage their process, working with tutor advice and feedback to develop their garment and pattern.

 Content (topics)